iterative/dvc.org/static/docs/command-reference/import.md

 to be downloaded within the source project.
 It should point to a data file or directory tracked by that project – specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the repository at `url`.
-(You will not find these files directly in the external Git repository.)
+(You will not find data files directly in the external Git repository.)
 The source project should have a default [DVC remote](/doc/command-reference/remote) configured, containing them.)